tomgxz/Kraken/README.md

 <img alt="Zyro research image: positioning variable declaration" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro8.png?raw=true" width="360"/>

-When moving elements around the layout, Zyro adds four variables to the element, top, left, width, and height, which they use to render the positioning of the element while you are moving it.
+When moving elements around the layout, Zyro adds four variables to the element, `top`, `left`, `width`, and `height`, which they use to render the positioning of the element while you are moving it.
 When you release the element, these values are removed.
 This positioning would probably be done in JavaScript by taking the position of the cursor when you clicked on the element, getting the position of the element when you click on it, and then offsetting the position of the element by the amount you remove the cursor.
 Then, when you release the cursor, it runs the code to calculate the new grid positioning of the element.
 They also have a max width for desktop, where the element cannot be moved further.

 <img alt="Zyro research image: live position variable declaration" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro9.png?raw=true" width="640"/>

+##### Parts I can apply to my project
+Like Squarespace, Zyro uses a grid positioning system that I will probably be implementing into my project.
+Their system for moving elements around with temporary `element.style` declarations is also a good way of implementing it, that I will use as well.

+Zyro also include an built-in AI-based website creation tool called Zyro AI Writer which can help users create website content with ease.
+Similar to the Squarespace e-commerce system, I believe that this will not fit into the timeframe of the initial release of this solution, so will probably not be implemented.

 #### Initial concept consider this research
 My solution will be a web-based, multi user program where the user uses a grid-based, drag and drop system using pre-defined template elements that they can then customise.
 There will be a tutorial for when you first create an account to help new users understand the system.
 The user will be able to customise styles for their site, organise pages, access a library of predefined templates for widgets such as text, buttons, or links, and have control over the styling of each individual element in their pages.
 The aim is to have an easy learning curve and a low bar of entry for understanding so that anybody can use it.